okteto/docs/src/content/self-hosted/digitalocean/marketplace.md

 Once you log in to the admin page, you'll need to provide the following values to complete Okteto's initial configuration.

-1. The email of the owner of the application
 1. A [dedicated subdomain](#Subdomain) for your Okteto instance
 1. Your Kubernetes cluster's [public endpoint](#Cluster-Public-Endpoint)
 1. Your [Okteto license](#License) (optional)